-Figure~\ref{fig:heatmap} shows the $L_2$ norm of difference in the residual streams of the final edited layer between the original model and models edited using MEMIT, AlphaEdit, and SUIT.
-This difference, representing the perturbation at each token, is visualized through color intensity on a sample paragraph from the Wikinews Article Dataset.
-The figure demonstrates that, compared to other tokens, all methods generally exhibit a more notable perturbation at the last token of the subject entity (e.g., \emph{``OS''} in \emph{``NOS''}, \emph{``ner''} in \emph{``Donner''}).
+Fig.~\ref{fig:heatmap} visualizes how much the residual stream changes in the final edited layer by comparing the pre-edit model with models edited using MEMIT, AlphaEdit, and SUIT.
+Specifically, we compute the $L_2$ norm of the difference between the residual streams of the original and each edited model, which measures the magnitude of the perturbation introduced by editing at each token.
+These values are shown as color intensity over a sample paragraph from the Wikinews Article Dataset, where darker colors indicate larger changes (i.e., greater perturbation magnitudes) relative to the pre-edit model.
+The figure demonstrates that, compared to other tokens, all methods generally exhibit a more notable perturbation at the last token of the entity (e.g., \emph{``OS''} in \emph{``NOS''}, \emph{``ner''} in \emph{``Donner''}).
 Notably, among these methods, the perturbation from SUIT is visibly less pronounced than that of MEMIT and AlphaEdit.
-Further examples confirming this pattern are provided in the Appendix~\ref{app:heatmap}.
+Further examples confirming this pattern are provided in Appendix~\ref{app:heatmap}.

 To quantify the perturbation from editing, we analyze the output of the MLP layers, which are the direct targets of the edits.
-Using unedited knowledge from the \textsc{CounterFact} dataset, we measure the $L_2$ distance between the outputs of the original and edited models at the subject entity's last token position.
-As shown in Figure~\ref{fig:mlp_outputs}, while all three methods induce a non-zero perturbation, SUIT consistently exhibits the smallest change.
+Using unedited knowledge from \textsc{CounterFact} dataset, we measure the $L_2$ distance between the outputs of the original and edited models at the entity's last token position.
+As shown in Fig.~\ref{fig:mlp_outputs}, while all three methods induce a non-zero perturbation, SUIT consistently exhibits the smallest change.
 This indicates that SUIT performs more localized and precise edits, affecting unrelated knowledge the least.

-\subsection{Analysis for subspaces}
+\subsection{Analysis for Subspaces}